 You can’t miss the iconic Pagoda between the Parkside Café and Kiddieland!
 Inspired by a similar structure at Tivoli Gardens in Copenhagen, this stand is home to the park’s famous hot sausage with onions and peppers, chicken tenders, soft serve ice cream and hot fudge peanut parfaits.

 |Name: Parkside Café

 Designated a Historic Landmark by the Pittsburgh History and Landmarks Foundation, this restaurant has served Kennywood since the very beginning.
 The Parkside Café serves fresh hot and cold meals including pastas, sandwiches, chicken, salads and more.
 This large, centrally-located restaurant that includes both an air-conditioned dining room and an outdoor patio.

-Located next to the Pirate ship, Pedro’s offers tacos and nachos made to order along with cold drinks and bottled water.
+Now located in Lost Kennywood, Pedro’s offers tacos, nachos and other fresh Mexican-style cuisine made to order along with cold drinks and bottled water.

 |Name: Pizza Warehouse

 Just across the Lagoon bridge next to Kiddieland and behind the Golden Nugget, Pizza Warehouse is home to freshly-baked pizza, whole or by the slice, hoagies, fresh salads, cold drinks and bottled water.